04 March 2017

 We did stop the missile in time and enjoyed the game, but it was a mad scramble to figure out what clues and codes were to be used with which locks and riddles, so I’m taking off some points for that.

 Overall, it’s a really fun room with fresh new ideas.
-I’m rating this one four and a half out of six rainbow sloths.

 My review of the second room at Adventox can be found here: Adventox – Alcatraz